gcostaneto/gcostaneto/README.md

 ## Bio

-I'm a quantittive geneticist with background on prediction-based tools, data analytics, ecophysiology, phenomics, genomics and enviromics.
+I'm a quantitative geneticist with background on prediction-based tools, data analytics, ecophysiology, phenomics, genomics and enviromics.
 I recently joined the Buckler Lab as Postdoctoral Associate at Cornell University, Ithaca, NY.
 I'm the creator and maintainer of the [EnvRtype package](ttps://github.com/allogamous/EnvRtype/blob/master/README.md) dedicated to help the implementation of enviromics studies.
 My current research interests are focused on the incorporation of enviromics for understanding and predicting GxE and plant adaptation across multi-omics levels, diverse trait architectures, and species.

 Address: 175 Biotechnology Bldg  Ithaca, NY 14853-2703
 e-mail:  gmc222@cornell.edu. or germano.cneto@gmail.com